The Theory of Island Biogeography: Field testing

 The insular biota equilibrium theory was experimentally tested by E. O. Wilson and his then-graduate student Daniel Simberloff in six small mangrove islands in the Florida Keys.
 The islands were fumigated to clear the arthropod populations.
 Immigration of species onto the island was then observed in a first and second year census.
 Wilson and Simberloff confirmed that there was an inverse relationship between the number of species on an island and the distance to the source region as predicted in The Theory of Island Biogeography.

 Impact

 Applications

 MacArthur and Wilson's theory of island biogeography has been widely applied outside of island ecosystems.
-For microbiota, the theory has been applied to the distribution of ectomycorrihzal fungi on trees, the distribution of bacteria in water-filled treeholes, and the distribution of fungi among shrubs.
+For microbiota, the theory has been applied to the distribution of ectomycorrhizal fungi on trees, the distribution of bacteria in water-filled treeholes, and the distribution of fungi among shrubs.
 While for flora and fauna, the theory's predictions have been realized with the species richness of plants on mountains and with the species richness of aquatic snails in bodies of water.
 Novel applications looked at plants as islands for insect species and the dependence of the species richness of mites on the areas of the host ranges of rodent species.
 MacArthur and Wilson's work has been used as a basis in other ecological theories, notably the unified neutral theory of biodiversity, and has been foundational for the fields of landscape ecology, invasion biology, and conservation biology.